-With simple ingredients, zero cooking, and a method that takes about 2 minutes total, this Chocolate Avocado Pudding is a healthy dessert to share with the kids.
-It’s also low in added sugars and yet super creamy and so delicious!
+With simple ingredients, zero cooking, and a method that takes about 2 minutes total, this Chocolate Avocado Pudding is a yummy dessert to share with the kids.
+It’s also low in added sugars yet super creamy and so delicious!

 chocolate avocado pudding in pink cup